Health Information and Tools > Patient Care Handouts > Learning About Birth Control

 There are many different kinds of birth control.
 Each has pros and cons.
 Learning about all the methods will help you find one that is right for you.

 • Long-acting reversible contraception (LARC) is the most effective reversible method you can use to prevent pregnancy.
-If you decide you want to get pregnant, you can have it removed.
-Intrauterine devices (IUDs) are a type of LARC.
+If you decide you want to get pregnant, you can have them removed.
+Intrauterine devices (IUDs) and birth control implants are types of LARC.
 While they are being used, they usually prevent pregnancy for years.

 • Hormonal methods are very good at preventing pregnancy.
 Combination birth control pills ("the pill"), skin patches, and vaginal rings release the hormones estrogen and progestin.
-Shots, mini-pills, hormonal IUDs release progestin only.
+Shots, mini-pills, hormonal IUDs, and implants release progestin only.

 • Barrier methods generally do not prevent pregnancy as well as IUDs or hormonal methods do.
-Barrier methods include condoms, diaphragms, cervical caps, and sponges.
+Barrier methods include condoms and diaphragms.
 You must use barrier methods every time you have sex.

 • Permanent birth control (sterilization) gives you lasting protection against pregnancy.
-A man can have a vasectomy, or a woman can have her tubes tied (tubal ligation).
-But this is only a good choice if you are sure that you don't want any (or any more) children.
+A vasectomy ensures sperm can't get into semen, a tubal ligation ensures an egg can't get into the uterus.
+This is only a good choice if you are sure that you don't want any (or any more) children.

 How do you choose the best method?